TomasJohansson/crsTransformations-dotnet/docs/README.md

     (version 1.0.1)

 # NuGet releases
-The following five artifacts from this code project **will** become released/distributed to NuGet:
+The following five libraries from this code project **will** become released/distributed to NuGet:
 * Programmerare.CrsTransformations.**Core**
     (version 1.0.0)
 * Programmerare.CrsTransformations.*Adapter*.**DotSpatial**